College of Science and Health > Academics > Health Sciences > Student Resources > FAQ

 Frequently Asked Questions

-There is no one correct answer to this question- it all depends on you!
-All of the professional school programs in health, including medicine, are looking for well-qualified candidates from a diverse array of undergraduate academic backgrounds.
-We turn the question back to you- what do you want to study?
-What are the topics that you are most passionate about?
+There is no one correct answer to this question - it all depends on you!
+All of the professional school programs in health, including medicine, are looking for well-qualified candidates from an array of undergraduate academic backgrounds.
+We turn the question back to you - What do you want to study?
+What topics are you most passionate about?
 You can prepare for professional programs while pursuing just about any area of study.
-Some programs, like Health Sciences, Biological Sciences, and others in the College of Science and Health, will include the pre-requisite courses you need for professional programs as part of their degree requirements.
-Are you interested in studying the processes underlying all life forms?
-Then a Biological Sciences major might be the right fit for you.
-Are you hoping for a more human-centered approach, where health care is studied in an interdisciplinary context?
-Then Health Sciences is the place to be!

 If you would like some help exploring majors and preparing for your career goals, we recommend that you contact the Office of Academic Advising Support.